chain4travel/camino-website/src/posts/decode-travel-recap.md

 postDate:       May 17, 2024
 order:          0
 ---

-# Decode Travel Recap / How Decode Travel Hackathon Drives Innovation In a Matter of Days

 Decode Travel hackathon organized by Chain4Travel in April 2024 became the opening for a series of events to be held around the globe.
 The event was well-aligned with the mission of the Camino Network Foundation, which is to encourage a collaborative environment that helps traditional travel businesses smoothly join the web3 travel ecosystem.